PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 $price->amount = 200; // Error: Cannot modify readonly property

-The readonly keyword can be applied to individual properties or to an entire class.
-When applied to the class, all properties become readonly.
-PHP 8.1 introduced readonly classes, which combine this behaviour with the requirement that the class cannot have writable properties at all.
+You can apply the readonly keyword to individual properties or to an entire class.
+When applied to the class, all properties become readonly automatically, and the class cannot have writable properties at all.

 readonly class Point3D